Sparxx/Ori/README.md

 If you'd like to tip you can send sol to sparx.sol

-"*" Indicates private/paid module - if interested dm @sparxlol on discord or twitter
+"*" Indicates private/paid module - if interested join https://discord.gg/QgXSzPR9

 ## Features